maahl/edbt_assignment/README.md

 ### n-grams similarity

 Please note that the n-grams implementation is still under development and the precision, recall, and f-measure will continue to change over the next days.

-Basically, given two strings (string1 and string2), the strings are split up into grams of size n. e.g., "andreas" results in the grams "and" "ndr" "dre" "rea" and "eas"
+Basically, given two strings (string1 and string2), the strings are split up into grams of size n.  e.g., "andreas" results in the grams "  a", " an", "and", "ndr", "dre", "rea", "eas" and "as ".

-If over half the grams in the two strings are exact matches we claim that the two strings match.
-Note: threshold subject to change.

-If three fields (name, address, city, type) of the four match, then the two restaurants are declared duplicate.

-If a string has a length less than the set n (e.g., n=4, but the string is "mic"), then the implementation returns a negative comparison by default.
+The ngrams similarity function is defined as 2 * (number of matching ngrams) / (total number of ngrams in both strings).

+Similarly to the Jaro implementation, we give different thresholds to each field, and if the similarity between the value of this field for two restaurants exceeds the given threshold, it's considered a match.
+Two restaurants are considered duplicates if all of their fields match.